MileHacker Logo

 • Cristo de las Noas: Accessible daily by Teleférico or road.
 Entrance to sanctuary area usually free.
 Teleférico ride a separate fee.

-• Canal de la Perla: Check official website or local the visitor center for current operating hours and guided tour availability.
-Small entrance fee applies.
+• Canal de la Perla: Check official website or local the information center for tourists for current operating hours and guided tour availability.
+Small entry is not free.

-• Teleférico Torreón: Operating hours vary; consult local listings or official website for current schedules and round-trip fees.
+• Teleférico Torreón: Operating hours vary; check with local listings or official website for current schedules and round-trip fees.

-• Cristo plural) Noas: Visit late afternoon for magic hour photography and spectacular sunset views.
+• Cristo de las Noas: Visit late afternoon for golden hour photography and spectacular sunset views.

 • Canal de la Perla: Guided tours historical context.